jrrobison1/ideadensity/README.md

 ### Command Line Interface
 The package includes a command line interface for quick analysis of text:
+Command line options:
+- `--text TEXT`: Directly provide text for analysis (can include multiple words)
+- `--file FILE`: Path to a file containing text to analyze
+- `--speech-mode`: Enable speech mode for analyzing transcripts (filters common fillers)
+- `--csv CSV`: Export token details to a CSV file at the specified path
+- `--txt TXT`: Export results to a TXT file in CPIDR format at the specified path

+Note: You must provide either `--text` or `--file` when using the command line interface.

 ```bash
 # Analyze text directly from command line